-Whether you are on a strict diet or just naturally curious about what kind of food is served in Iceland, I’ve got you covered!
+Whether you are on a strict diet or just naturally curious about the food in Iceland, I’ve got you covered!

 I traveled to Iceland in February of 2018, when I set up shop at the SandHotel as home base, and as someone who “eats everything minus Yuca and Fried Plantains” I went into the trip with an open mind.
 The short trip was so fun that I actually went back for a full week in June of 2018, so I’ve been updating this content as I continue to try to be the best travel advisor on the planet!